domsson/cong/README.md

 - Passing pointers around creates the ownership question.
 Who should `delete`?
 Remember: `delete` will delete the value at the address the pointer is pointing to; the pointer will still point to the same address, there is just nothing anymore.
 - Stack Overflow is full of the advice not to use 'raw' pointers, but 'smart' pointers.
 But I see so many projects that do fine with 'raw' pointers.
 So...
 I don't know.
 - Trying to `delete` a pointer that has not been initialized will cause a segmentation fault.
 Always initialize them to `0` or `nullptr`!
+- There are many "weird" types, like size_t, that seem to be used instead of types like int.
+I should figure out why and what exactly they are.